Nevada Board of Directors

-Chris Bosse, VP of Government Relations, Renown Health
+Chris Bosse, Vice President of Government Relations, Renown Health

 Chris Bosse is the vice president of government relations for Renown Health.
 She provides strategic input and direction for developing and leading government relations and related community relations for Renown.
 She is responsible for educating federal and state legislators, government and community leaders about health care and what issues put Renown's safety net services at risk.
 Prior to her role in government relations, her roles focused primarily in finance and ranged in scope from financial projects to vice president of finance for Renown Regional Medical Center, at that time, a 538-bed level II trauma center, and vice president of financial operations for Renown's Integrated Health Network.
 Ms. Bosse is a certified public accountant and prior to joining Renown, she worked for Ernst and Young.

 John Dougherty, DO, Dean, Touro University Nevada, Las Vegas